 - Initiated a critical watershed program in Novato

 - Launched the Vial of L.I.F.E.
 Program in Marin to help our emergency responders save lives

-- Opened a new South Novato Library Branch, doubling its size and creating a collaborative place for learning
+- Opened a new South Novato Library Branch, doubling its size and including a makerspace

 - Preserved the 64-acre Vince Mulroy Memorial Woodland and Wildlife Preserve as County Open Space

 - Opened Stafford Lake Bike Park offering riders of all ages fun and exciting bike riding experiences

 - Member, Transportation Sales Tax Expenditure Plan Development Community Advisory Committee (for passage of Measure A)

 - Former member, Board of Directors, Marconi Conference Center

 - Co-Vice President, Marin National Women's Political Caucus